 To begin growing your square fruit, choose a type suitable to your area.
-Start your watermelon seeds outdoors 2-3 weeks after the last frost.
-Seeds should be planted about an inch deep in well-draining soil, using about 2-3 seeds per hole.
+Start your watermelon seeds outdoors two to three weeks after the last frost.
+Seeds should be planted about an inch (2.5 cm.) deep in well-draining soil, using about two to three seeds per hole.
 Then grow the watermelon plants as normal, giving them plenty of sun and water.

 Caring for a Square Watermelon

-Watermelons love water and sandy loam soil, so caring for a square watermelon will be much the same as for regular watermelon plants.
+Watermelons love water and sandy loam soil and caring for a square watermelon will be much the same as for regular watermelon plants.
 Once your watermelons begin to develop on the vine and while the fruit is still small, you can gently place it into the square form or container.